maxcheatle/dsb_2023_website/content/blogs/homework4.md

 categories:
 - ""    #the front matter should be like the one found in, e.g., blog2.md.
 It cannot be like the normal Rmd we used
 - ""
-date: "2021-09-30"
+date: "2024-05-04"
-description: Machine Learning  # the title that will show up once someone gets to this page
+description: Machine Learning on Hollywood Dataset, using R  # the title that will show up once someone gets to this page
 draft: false
-image: spices.jpg # save picture in \static\img\blogs.
+image: h4_cover.png # save picture in \static\img\blogs.
 Acceptable formats= jpg, jpeg, or png .
 Your iPhone pics wont work

 keywords: ""
 slug: homework4_web # slug is the shorthand URL address... no spaces plz